List of active South African Navy ships: T craft-class

-The T Craft-class patrol vessels are a class of inshore patrol boats currently in service with the South African Navy.
+The T Craft-class patrol vessels are a class of inshore patrol boats currently in service with the SA Navy.
 A total of three vessels were constructed in Cape Town by T Craft International, entering service between 1992 and 1996.
 Initially identified only by their pennant numbers, the class was formally renamed in 2003: SAS Tobie (P1552), SAS Tern (P1553), and SAS Tekwane (P1554).
 Three additional vessels of this type were also built for Israel in 1997.

 The vessels are equipped with a Racal-Decca I-band surface search radar and are armed with a single 12.7 mm (.50 BMG) M2 Browning heavy machine gun.
 Designed for flexibility in constabulary roles, each boat can carry a small boarding team of marines and deploy a rigid-hulled inflatable boat (RHIB) carried in a stern well for boarding operations.

 The T Craft-class remains an important part of South Africa's inshore patrol fleet, designed for missions such as harbour protection, boarding operations, counter-smuggling, fisheries protection, and general constabulary tasks.
 Their catamaran design, shallow draught, and boarding capabilities make them well-suited for littoral and coastal security operations.